zkopru-network/blind-find/src/cli/README.md

 npx ts-node src/cli/index.ts search <hostname> <port> <targetPubkeyInBase64>
 ```

-Search the target user who public key is `targetPubkeyInBase64` through the hub listening on the interface specified by `hostname` and `port`.
+Search for the target user `targetPubkeyInBase64` through the hub listening on the interface specified by `hostname` and `port`.
 If the search is successful, the output is a Proof of Indirect Connection.
 Otherwise, the process exits with error code `1`.

 ### getKeypair